earthly/earthly/docs/earthly-config/earthly-config.md

 ### disable_log_sharing

 When set to true, disables sharing build logs after each build.
+This setting applies to logged-in users only.

 ### conversion_parallelism